andrebriggs/monorepo-example/README.md

+# Monorepo Example

-Changes to this filter should only trigger the top level pipeline
+Welcome to the monorepo.
+Changes at the top level won't trigger any builds